A Shape Dynamics Tutorial: Best matching: technical details

-project under $\Q^N \to \Q^N_R$ to the physical solutions of the best-matched theory in $\Q_R^N$.
+and start with zero total angular and linear momenta, project under $\Q^N \to \Q^N_R$ to the physical solutions of the best-matched theory in $\Q_R^N$.
 Minimizing $S_\st{bare}$ with the above initial conditions gives Euler--Lagrange equations (\ref{RepInvariantEquationsOfMotion}) that take a Newtonian form if expressed in terms of the ephemeris time for which $T_\st{kin} = E - V_\st{New}$.

-If the energy is zero, $E=0$, we see here how this kind of dynamics satisfies the Mach--Poincar\'e principle.
+If the energy is zero, $E=0$, we see here how this kind of dynamics satisfies the Mach--Poincar\'e Principle.
 The physical, observable initial data ($3N-6$ positions and $3N-6$ differentials) are alone enough to uniquely determine a physical trajectory.
 The total angular and linear momenta are set to zero by the constraints (\ref{ConstraintsRotationTranslations}) (the angular momentum represents the `missing' $3$ data in Poincar\'e's analysis).
 The dynamics determines by itself an inertial frame of reference and an intrinsic notion of duration (the ephemeris time) such that Newton's equations hold.
-In this frame, the total angular momentum of the Universe must be zero, otherwise the Mach--Poincar\'e principle would be violated.
+In this frame, the total angular momentum of the Universe must be zero, otherwise the Mach--Poincar\'e Principle would be violated.
 We see that relational dynamics not only provides a deeper and intrinsic foundation for Newton's dynamics (finding the physical origin of reference frames and, ultimately, inertia), but it also imposes physical predictions that make it \emph{more restrictive} than Newton's theory.
 If we could show that our Universe possesses angular momentum, that would rule out Machian dynamics (linear momentum wouldn't be observable anyway due to Galilean invariance).

-A nonzero energy is an element of arbitrariness that would imply a (mild) violation of the Mach--Poincar\'e principle: observable initial data would fail to be enough to determine the future evolution, by just a single datum, and an observation of one single second derivative of the relational data would be enough to fix the value of $E$.
+A nonzero energy is an element of arbitrariness that would imply a (mild) violation of the Mach--Poincar\'e Principle: observable initial data would fail to be enough to determine the future evolution, by just a single datum, and an observation of one single second derivative of the relational data would be enough to fix the value of $E$.
 Therefore a nonzero energy, despite being possible to describe in Machian terms, is disfavoured.

-\textbf{The scale-invariant $N$-body problem}
+\subsubsection{The scale-invariant $N$-body problem}

 If we want to incorporate the relativity of scale in a simple way, we might choose a different metric on $\Q^N$ which is manifestly scale-invariant:

 where $I_\st{cm}$ is what I call the `centre-of-mass moment of inertia':\footnote{That object is actually half the trace of the centre-of-mass inertia tensor, defined as $\mat{I}=\sum_a m_a \, ({\bf r}_a - {\bf r}_\st{cm}) \otimes ({\bf r}_a- {\bf r}_\st{cm}) $.}